sheebz/phantom-proxy/README.md

 ## Revision History
 * 2012-11-06 - version 0.1.6
+ - reworked event communication interface to use socket.io - no longer using filesyste to pass event messages, should help with dropped msgs
+* 2012-11-06 - version 0.1.6
  - reworked event communication interface - no longer using stdoutput to pass event messages
  - reworked process creation and exit logic
  - startup time and event latency are much improved - should run much faster than before
 * 2012-11-03 - version 0.1.3
   - added callback parameter to end method on proxy.